DeveshPandita/temp3/README.md

-Here is the complete README.md file, including an explanation of how the code works.

-markdown
 # Multi-Threaded Chat Server

 This project implements a **multi-threaded chat server** in C++ using **POSIX sockets and threading libraries**.
 The server supports **user authentication, broadcast messages, private messages, and group messaging** (including group creation, joining, and leaving).